DavidBarke/Stat1/docs/04_D_Multivariate_Analysis.md

 7. On Test Market I, 50 fewer pieces were sold than on Test Market III.
 8. 35% of the red wrapped pieces sold were sold on Test Market III.

-### Present the data obtained from the examination in tabular form in a contingency table.
+#### Present the data obtained from the examination in tabular form in a contingency table.

-### Determine the sales shares of the individual packaging colors in the various test markets.
+#### Determine the sales shares of the individual packaging colors in the various test markets.

-### Based on the results obtained in 2), which packaging color is the marketing department likely to choose?
+#### Based on the results obtained in 2), which packaging color is the marketing department likely to choose?

 ## Exercise D3

+### Love for animals

 A survey was carried out in which the interviewed persons were asked to give information about their love for animals (yes/no).
 The respondents were divided into three categories (children, teenagers, adults).